 One thing to consider is the transparency of the paint.
 That means how much of the black or white paper of your base will show through the paint.
 It is up to you which way you want to go.
 But make sure that you understand the type of paint you are buying.

 Some paints that are too thick will leave a gob of paint rather than a dot.
 Or they might create a peak of paint that would be difficult to add another layer to if you wanted to.
-If a paint is too thick, just add a pouring medium like Liquitex Professional Pouring Medium.
-Just a drop or too will make your paint just the right thickness.
+If the paint is too thick, just add a pouring medium like Liquitex Professional Pouring Medium.
+Just a drop or two will make your paint just the right thickness.

 How To Dot From Day 1